MetaLex-Tech/borg-core/README-yearnBorg.md

 ### Co-approval Workflows

-Except existing signers, Modules (BORG Implants), Guard (BORG Core) and its set rules, all coming operations listed above will require approval of both `ychad.eth` and DAO, with a process as such:
+The process for bilateral `ychad.eth` / DAO approvals will be as follows:

-1. Operation is initiated on the MetaLeX OS webapp
+1. Operation is initiated on the MetaLeX OS webapp [can snapshot's UI also be used as a fallback option?]
 2. A Snapshot proposal will be submitted via API using Yearn's existing voting settings
-3. MetaLeX's Snapshot oracle (`oracle`) will submit the results on-chain to an executor contract (`Snapshot Executor`), which will have the proposed transaction pending for co-approval
+3. MetaLeX's Snapshot oracle (`oracle`) will submit the results on-chain to an executor contract (`Snapshot Executor`), which will have the proposed transaction pending for co-approval [let's discuss fallback options if our oracle were to go offline, let's discuss security measures around oracle]
 4. After a waiting period, `ychad.eth` can co-approve it by executing the operation through the MetaLeX OS webapp
 5. After an extra waiting period, anyone can cancel the proposal if it hasn't been executed

+This essentially means that ychad cannot 'breach' its basic 'agreement' with the DAO by changing the meta-governance rules (ychad signer membership, ychad approval threshold).
+It also adds an extra security layer as ychad members cannot collude to change these fundamental rules.
+All other operations would remain under ychad's sole discretion.

 ### Future On-chain Governance Transition